-Only convertible debentures (Note 15) and swap contracts (Note 14) were recognized and measured at fair value as at December 31, 2021 and as at December 31, 2020.
+Only convertible debentures (Note 16) were recognized and measured at fair value as at December 31, 2022 and convertible debentures and swap contracts (Note 14) as at December 31, 2021.

 Provisions

 A provision in accordance with IAS 37 is recognized when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 When the Group expects part or all of the expense to be reimbursed, for example under an insurance contract, the reimbursement is recognized as a separate asset but only when the reimbursement is virtually certain.
 The expense is recognized in the consolidated statement of profit or loss net of any reimbursement.